 - ✓ Individualized Usernames When you sign up for online access, NCB asks you to create your own username to access your accounts.
-We strongly recommend that you do not use your Social Security number as a username. - ✓ Security Questions We ask Online Banking customers to select five security questions and provide answers.
-If your computer is not recognized upon login, you will be asked to confirm answers to your security questions.
-Your correct answers to security questions will help us verify your identity. - ✓ Timed Log-off Our system will automatically log you off from online banking after 15 minutes of inactivity.
-This reduces the risk of others accessing your information from your computer. - Firewall Our computer systems are protected 24 hours a day by a firewall that blocks unauthorized entry.
-To gain access to authorized information, the Web Browser you are using must know the proper protocol, or language, and even then, only select information is available. - Encryption From the moment account information leaves your computer to the time it enters our system, all online access and Bill Pay sessions are encrypted. - ✓ Technology updates To resist constantly evolving online threats, we have adopted proven industry standards for technology to protect your account security. - ✓ Constant Surveillance Our security teams maintain and monitor our security systems to increase the security of your accounts. - Additional Security Measures Our layered approach to online security extends beyond a unique username and password, encryption, firewalls, technology updates, and continuous surveillance.
+We strongly recommend that you do not use your Social Security number as a username. - ✓ Confirmed IP Address If online banking does not recognize the IP address of the computer being used to access the application as being for your login, the system may require authorization through a separate - ✓ Secure Access Code (SAC) Online Banking may use a Secure Access Code (SAC) as an additional layer of security for login. - ✓ Timed Log-off Our system may automatically log you off from online banking after 15 minutes of inactivity.
+This reduces the risk of others accessing your information from your computer. - ✓ Firewall Our computer systems are protected 24 hours a day by a firewall that blocks unauthorized entry.
+To gain access to authorized information, the Web Browser you are using must know the proper protocol, or language, and even then, only select information is available. - ✓ Encryption From the moment account information leaves your computer to the time it enters our system, all online access and Bill Pay sessions are encrypted. - ✓ Technology updates To resist constantly evolving online threats, we have adopted proven industry standards for technology to protect your account security. - ✓ Constant Surveillance Our security teams maintain and monitor our security systems to increase the security of your accounts. - ✓ Additional Security Measures Our layered approach to online security extends beyond a unique username and password, encryption, firewalls, technology updates, and continuous surveillance.
 We have additional security measures that may be activated in response to certain activities or events.
 If we are suspicious of any online behavior, we may restrict online access to accounts or prevent certain types of transactions.
 These measures safeguard your identity and your accounts.
 Further proof of identity may be required before online access is restored.